-MARY C. WATERS is the John L. Loeb Professor of Sociology at Harvard University.
+MARY C. WATERS is the PVK Professor of Arts and Sciences and the John L. Loeb Professor of Sociology at Harvard University.
 Her work has focused on the integration of immigrants and their children, the transition to adulthood for the children of immigrants, intergroup relations, and the measurement and meaning of racial and ethnic identity.

-Waters is the chair of the National Academy of Sciences panel on The Integration of Immigrants into American Society.
-Their report should be released in September 2016.
+Waters was the chair of the National Academy of Sciences panel on The Integration of Immigrants into American Society.
+Their report was released in September 2015.

 She is also currently co-directing, with Jean Rhodes of University of Massachusetts Boston, the RISK Project, a study of survivors of Hurricane Katrina.
 This study includes pre-hurricane data on physical and mental health and follows survivors and their children wherever they have relocated.